 - Form an open relationship – what you do in your private life is entirely up to you.
 But in the workplace, open-source is sometimes better.
-From file archivers to office software you may be surprised by the sheer volume of open source solutions available and if your business has only a small requirement. or low usage of certain applications, maybe it’s better to move over to free solutions rather than forking out for the big brands.
+From file archivers to office software, you may be surprised by the sheer volume of open source solutions available.
+If your business has only a small requirement or low usage of certain applications, maybe it’s better to move over to free solutions rather than forking out for the big brands.

-- Overlapping bundled software – Many software services come with bundled features that may overlap.
-For example, Microsoft Office for Business comes with email hosting and cloud drives as standard and Google’s G Suite comes with the Drive, Docs, Sheets and Slides.
-So do you need to pay for both,
+- Overlapping bundled software – many software services come with bundled features that may overlap.
+For example, Microsoft Office for Business comes with email hosting and cloud drives as standard.
+Google’s G Suite comes with the Drive, Docs, Sheets and Slides.
+So do you need to pay for both?

-- Ask for more – if you can’t squeeze everything into your tight budget, there’s no shame in asking for more budget.
-It can be hard to get the message through to management but stress the importance of your upgrade, boast about the increases to productivity, efficiencies and the long term benefits towards your company’s budgets.
-Money talks, and if you can save your company money in the long run, it’s unlikely to fall on completely deaf ears.
+- Ask for more – if you can’t squeeze everything into your budget, there’s no shame in asking for more budget.
+It can be hard to get the message through to management.
+But stress the importance of your upgrade, boast about increases to productivity and long-term benefits towards your company’s budgets.
+Money talks, and if you can save your company money in the long-run, it’s unlikely to fall on deaf ears.

-We all know that IT isn’t always the key priority in a company’s budgets and we all know that this is completely unfair – IT contributes so much to operations and yet mostly goes unnoticed.
-That’s why we’ve built our reputation around delivering successful projects, on time and on budget, across a range of industries around the UK.
+We all know that IT isn’t always the key priority in a company’s budgets and this is completely unfair.
+IT contributes so much to operations and yet mostly goes unnoticed.
+That’s why we’ve built our reputation around delivering successful projects, on-time, on-budget, across a range of industries around the UK.